 Using a mind map for a presentation is an effective way to convey a message.
-The option to use images as well as text will not only make for better presented information, but it can give your message a bigger emphasis.
+The option to use images as well as text will not only make for better-presented information, but can give your message a bigger emphasis.

 Whether you’re solving an issue, planning a process, or developing tactics, using a mind map to outline the details is the perfect tool for strategic thinking.
 This makes it especially ideal for planning a business strategy.